Our response to coronavirus

 We have rapidly refocused our regulatory framework on core requirements needed to do this whilst reducing regulatory burden for providers.

-Our new approach is supported by new guidance – on maintaining teaching quality and standards, exams and assessment, and fair admissions – and we are consulting on a new time-limited condition of registration to support the stability and integrity of our higher education system.
+Our new approach is supported by new guidance – on maintaining teaching quality and standards, exams and assessment, and fair admissions – and we consulted on a new time-limited condition of registration to support the stability and integrity of our higher education system.

 We communicate regularly updated information to address providers’ questions and reassure current and prospective students.